 Here is the essential part; sharing your posts to your LinkedIn account automatically.

 I disabled the "Share in the background" option because I wanted to see the result visually.
 You can enable the option and continue posting.
 The plugin will share the post on Social Networks in the background.

-The plugin shared the post on the account and three companies about in 10 seconds.
+The plugin shared the post on the account and three companies in about 10 seconds.
 How long does it take when you log in all those accounts one by one and share your posts?
-Of course, it depends on how many Social Media accounts do you have.
+Of course, it depends on how many Social Media accounts you have.

 I have seen a customer who has 400 LinkedIn groups, and that is not a joke.